codefellows/seattle-ops-301d8/class-06/lab/README.md

 ## Scenario

 GlobeX has made a strategic acquisition and needs to share resources over a VPN tunnel.
 However, your manager wishes to obfuscate the corporate network architecture for security reasons.
-You've been tasked with working up a proof of concept as to how GlobeX can conceal the IP addresses of critical resources such as Windows Server.
+You've been tasked with working up a proof of concept as to how GlobeX can conceal the IP addresses of critical resources such as file servers.

 ## Prerequisites

 - Two networks with pfSense at the edge, connected via IPsec VPN
-- Windows 10 in the corporate network
+- Windows 10 in the Corporate network
-- Windows 10 in the external network
+- Windows 10 in the External network

 ## Objectives

-- Share a folder from Windows Server and test normal accessibility both from same LAN and from external network
+- Share a folder from the Windows 10 VM on the Corporate network and test normal accessibility both from same LAN and from External network
-- Create a 1:1 NAT rule that alters the IP address of the Windows Server for hosts accessing it from over the VPN tunnel
+- Create a 1:1 NAT rule that alters the IP address of the Corporate Windows 10 for hosts accessing it from over the VPN tunnel
-- Use 1:1 NAT to access the Windows Server shared folder from Windows 10 (external) without using Windows Server's real local IP address
+- Use 1:1 NAT to access the Corporate Windows 10 shared folder from External Windows 10  without using Coporate Windows 10's real local IP address

 ## Resources